scala/scala3/docs/docs/usage/scala3doc/staticSite.md

 default table of contents allows you to have subsections - albeit the current depth limit is 2 however it accepts both files and directories and latter can be used to provide deeper structures.

-The items which have the `subsection` does not accepts `url` section.
+The items which have on the `subsection` level does not accepts `url`.

 ```
 ├── blog